+- 6.1.1.
+The Secretary-General, or their designate, may at any time request a participant to show either a valid form of identification (e.g. government-issued or student ID) or show a signed registration form. - 6.1.2.
+Delegations, upon entering committee, should have their given name visible on the approved video conferencing platform. - 6.1.3.
+If a guest cannot be verified, the Committee Director may send the guest to Conference Services.

+6.2.
+Visitors and Guest Speakers

+6.2.1.
+Advisors, members of the Board of Directors, the Secretary, and FHSMUN staff who visit must remain muted during the duration of their time in committee.

+6.3.
+Electronics

-- 5.1.1.
-The Secretary-General, or their designate, may at any time request a participant to show either a valid form of identification (e.g. government-issued or student ID) or show a signed registration form. - 5.1.2.
-Delegations, upon entering committee, should have their given name visible on the approved videoconferencing platform. - 5.1.3.
-If a guest cannot be verified, the Committee Director may send the guest to Conference Services. - 5.2.
-Visitors and Guest Speakers - 5.2.1.
-Advisors, members of the Board of Directors, the Secretary, and FHSMUN staff who visit must remain muted during the duration of their time in committee. - 5.3.
-Electronics - 5.3.1.
-Delegations are allowed to use a personal laptop, tablet, or phone in order to connect to the approved video conferencing platform. - 5.3.2.
-Delegations are to restrict internet use and browser searches to topic-related research during unmoderated caucuses only. - 5.3.3.
-The use of social media is prohibited during the conference. - 5.3.4.
-Taking pictures and making audio and/or visual recordings of the virtual conference and/or of its participants, including sharing recordings and/or photos of the conference or of other participants, is strictly prohibited. - 5.3.5.
+- 6.3.1.
+Delegations are allowed to use a personal laptop, tablet, or phone in order to connect to the approved video conferencing platform. - 6.3.2.
+Delegations are to restrict internet use and browser searches to topic-related research during unmoderated caucuses only. - 6.3.3.
+The use of social media is prohibited during the conference. - 6.3.4.
+Taking pictures and making audio and/or visual recordings of the virtual conference and/or of its participants, including sharing recordings and/or photos of the conference or of other participants, is strictly prohibited. - 6.3.5.
 Google Docs and Google Sheets are the only word processing platforms approved for use during the conference by all participants.
-Delegates are to ensure that they are able to access these free platforms. - 5.3.6.
-All participants are required to have the Zoom app installed before the start of the conference. - 5.3.7.
-All delegates are required to send their email to the committee dais at the start of committee session. - 5.3.8.
-The committee dais will create blank documents (at least two) and share them with all delegates in the committee; these documents will become the committee's draft resolutions. - 5.4.
-Position Papers - 5.4.1.
-All position papers must be electronically submitted to the committee director prior to the start of committee. - 5.5.
-Attire - 5.5.1.
-Rules of Procedure §1.5 applies to virtual conferences in its entirety.
+Delegates are to ensure that they are able to access these free platforms. - 6.3.6.
+All participants are required to have the Zoom app installed before the start of the conference. - 6.3.7.
+All delegates are required to send their email to the committee dais at the start of the committee session. - 6.3.8.
+The committee dais will create blank documents (at least two) and share them with all delegates in the committee; these documents will become the committee's draft resolutions.

+6.4.
+Position Papers

+6.4.1.
+All position papers must be electronically submitted to the committee director prior to the start of the committee.